 res/drawable/ directory), the SDK tools generate a resource ID named

-R.drawable.logo, which you can use to reference the image and insert it in your user interface.
+R.drawable.logo.
+This ID maps to an app-specific integer, which you can use to reference the image and insert it in your user interface.

 One of the most important aspects of providing resources separate from your source code is the ability to provide alternative resources for different device configurations.
 For example, by defining UI strings in XML, you can translate the strings into other languages and save those strings in separate files.
 Then Android applies the appropriate language strings to your UI based on a language qualifier that you append to the resource directory's name (such as